huggingface/blog/bridgetower.md

 huggingface-cli login
 ```

-For A100, you can use the same `run_bridgetower.py` script with a couple of small changes:
+For A100, you can use the same `run_bridgetower.py` script with a few small changes:
 - Replace `GaudiTrainer` and `GaudiTrainingArguments` with `Trainer` and `TrainingArguments` from Transformers
-- Remove references to `GaudiConfig` and `gaudi_config`
+- Remove references to `GaudiConfig`, `gaudi_config` and `HabanaDataloaderTrainer`
 - Import `set_seed` directly from Transformers: `from transformers import set_seed`

 The results displayed in this benchmark were obtained with a Nvidia A100 80GB GCP instance with 8 GPUS.